buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

  - tuned parameters `kpPosZ` and `kpPosZ` :  kpPosZ = 25 and KiPosZ = 40
  - tuned parameters `kpVelXY` and `kpVelZ` : kpVelXY = 12.0 and kpVelZ = 9.0

-If successful, the quads should be going to their destination points and tracking error should be going down (as shown below).
+The quads are now oing to their destination points and tracking error is going down (as shown below).
 However, one quad remains rotated in yaw.

- - implemented the function `YawControl()` : lines 307 to 321 in QuadControl.cpp (student code part)
- - tuned parameters `kpYaw` and the 3rd (z) component of `kpPQR` : kpYaw = 2 and kpPQR = 90,90, 6

 Tips : Tune position control for settling time.
 Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
 This is why you often see quadcopters with tilted motors, better yaw authority!

+**Hint:**  For a second order system, such as the one for this quadcopter, the velocity gain (`kpVelXY` and `kpVelZ`) should be at least ~3-4 times greater than the respective position gain (`kpPosXY` and `kpPosZ`).

+ - implemented the function `YawControl()` : lines 307 to 321 in QuadControl.cpp (student code part)
+ - tuned parameters `kpYaw` and the 3rd (z) component of `kpPQR` : kpYaw = 2 and kpPQR = 90,90, 6

 See the Scenario3 output in the simulator snapshot below